redis-performance/pubsub-sub-bench/README.md

     	determines the timeout to pass to redis connection setup.
 It adjust the connection, read, and write timeouts. (default 30s)
   -resp int
     	redis command response protocol (2 - RESP 2, 3 - RESP 3) (default 2)
+  -rps int
+    	Max rps for publisher mode.
+If 0 no limit is applied and the DB is stressed up to maximum.
+  -rps-burst int
+    	Max rps burst for publisher mode.
+If 0 the allowed burst will be the amount of clients.
   -subscriber-prefix string
-    	prefix for subscribing to channel, used in conjunction with key-minimum and key-maximum. (default "channel-") -subscribers-per-channel int
+    	prefix for subscribing to channel, used in conjunction with channel-minimum and channel-maximum. (default "channel-") -subscribers-per-channel int
     	number of subscribers per channel. (default 1) -subscribers-placement-per-channel string
     	(dense,sparse) dense - Place all subscribers to channel in a specific shard. sparse- spread the subscribers across as many shards possible, in a round-robin manner. (default "dense")
   -test-time int
     	Number of seconds to run the test, after receiving the first message.
+Mutually exclusive with --messages.
   -user string
     	Used to send ACL style 'AUTH username pass'.
 Needs -a.
   -verbose